paragjnath/thousandfeeds/_posts/2019-12-17-are-assamese-people-anti-national.md

 author: barun
 featured: true
 categories: []
-image: assets/uploads/assam.jpeg
+image: assets/uploads/assam.jpg

 ---

 # Are Assamese people anti-National?

-*Assam is protesting against immigration(Citizenship Amendment  Act) when they themselves live across different states of India.
-Is it hypocrisy or have we failed to understand their emotion?*
+> Assam is protesting against immigration(Citizenship Amendment  Act) when they themselves live across different states of India.
+Is it hypocrisy or have we failed to understand their emotion?